 - Orthopedic services

-- 27 Minutes – The average time since the patient arrived at the emergency department to the time they were diagnosed by a qualified medical professional (between 10/01/2014 and 09/30/2015).
+- 10 Minutes – The average time since the patient arrived at the emergency department at the time they were diagnosed by a qualified medical professional (between 10/01/2017 and 09/30/2018).

 Unlike typical personal injury claims for compensation, a medical malpractice case requires formal notice requirements.
 These requirements are designed to streamline the litigation process in encouraging both the victim and the defendant(s) to settle the case out of court.
 In addition, the victim will need to notify everyone involved in the lawsuit/claim which could include the facility (Medical Center), doctors, nurses, healthcare providers, medical device manufacturers, and pharmaceutical companies along with their appropriate insurance carriers.